rossta/rossta.github.com/source/blog/2016-04-23-how-to-specify-local-ruby-gems-in-your-gemfile.html.md

 I should also mention that a good use case for using `:path` instead of `bundle config local` it when the local gem is in a subdirectory relative to your app.
 I don't often see this in practice, but there are valid reasons for doing so.

+In general, I'd encourage using of either approach sparingly for gems that your team doesn't own as it's typically best to stick the official releases for active repositories.
+In my experience, it's most common to develop against local gems for projects that your team *does* own, so `bundle config local` will ensure your co-workers know where to look to verify code dependencies.

 ## Don't use :path, use bundle config local instead